rjw57/richwareham.com-static/_posts/2014-11-09-ocr-in-python.md

 # Matching symbols

-We need a set of symbols to match with and so I manyally went through the image and found the indices of the first example of each kind of symbol:
+We need a set of symbols to match with and so I manually went through the image and found the indices of the first example of each kind of symbol: